iftechfoundation/twine-cookbook/questions/making.md

 Of course!

 However, things a little more complicated than they initial appear.
 Twine itself can be thought of as more of an editor that helps package up [Stories](../terms/terms_stories.md).
-What provides the underlining conditional logic, variables, and other trappings of game programming are provided by [Story Formats](../terms/terms_storyformats.md).
+What provides the underlining conditional logic, variables, and other trappings of game programming are [Story Formats](../terms/terms_storyformats.md).